josephmontes/VAA/README.md

 ![Screenshot 2023-09-13 141225](https://github.com/josephmontes/VAA/assets/125607783/60f6d66e-b97f-400f-b82e-105548a95345)

-- The 66 point difference in wOBA highlights that all -4.5° 4-Seam Fastballs are **not** equally effective, and it emphasizes the importance of getting it in the top parts of the zone
+- The 66 point difference in wOBA highlights that all 4-Seam Fastballs with a VAA >= -4.5° are **not** equally effective, and it emphasizes the importance of getting it in the top parts of the zone
+- Going forward, the terms 'optimal' and 'good' type of 4-Seam Fastballs will be used to refer to the 4-Seam Fastballs with a VAA >=--4.5° **and** located in that -5 to 5.5 inch area at the top of their strikezone

 # 2. PITCHERS